 Second hand smoke also impacts health.
 It contributes to and causes a number of illnesses and disease.4 To protect those who do not smoke, legislation and regulations have been brought in.

 In July 2007, legislation made it illegal to smoking in all enclosed public places and workspaces in the UK.
 In 2015, it became an offence to smoke in a vehicle when children are present.

 Smoking during pregnancy affects both the mother and unborn baby’s health.
 It increases the risk of complications, including miscarriage, premature birth, stillbirth and the baby having a low birth weight.5

 Smoking and second hand smoke is especially bad for children’s health.
 Children are at a higher risk of respiratory infections, asthmas, bacterial meningitis and cot death.
-Second hand smoke causes around 165,000 cases of disease in children every year.6
+6

 Relevant records held at RCPCH

 Ref: RCPCH/011/003/345Reports and correspondence relating to advertising, taxation and bans on smoking and tobacco products, and press cuttings and journal articles.